La Paloma Suprema: A Grapefruit Juice and Tequila Cocktail Recipe

 The first time I tried this cocktail was at a friend’s house who made this delightful concoction with a very fine bottle of tequila and a can of Fresca.
 It was delicious.
 However, many bartenders choose the Mexican Jarritos soda and some swear by it.
 Again, try both and choose your favorite.

 Another option for those who prefer the taste of fresh juice is to use fresh grapefruit juice and club soda.
-To this I would add two teaspoons of sugar to balance out the intense sour of the fresh juice.
+To this, I would add two teaspoons of sugar to balance out the intense sour of the fresh juice.
 Also, go easy on the grapefruit juice unless it is fresh squeezed (preferable.)
 Too much of a commercial brand will overpower the drink.

 There is something special about the marriage of tequila and salt, and I never have one without the other.
 Ok, well, almost never…

-Be sure to choose Margarita salt or course-grained salt.
+Be sure to choose Margarita salt or coarse-grained salt.
 If Margarita salt isn’t available, a good quality sea salt will do.
 For an extra flavor layer, try rimming the glass with Hawaiian sea salt; it will add color and a unique taste to your drink.

 Fresh and juicy is the key!
 Do not squeeze a dry lime into this drink and drop it in.
 The point is to have the bright citrus notes explode into your senses as you lower your nose and take a drink.